 Which Currency Should I Use in Hong Kong?

-The Hong Kong dollar is the main currency in Hong Kong and you won’t be able to use dollars, euros our pounds (although you’ll still find plenty of Hong Kong coins with the Queen starting back at you).
-You will sometimes see prices in tourist areas listed in both HKD$ (Hong Kong Dollars) and US$ or $ (US dollars)
+The Hong Kong dollar is the main currency in Hong Kong and you won’t be able to use dollars, euros our pounds (although you’ll still find plenty of Hong Kong coins with the Queen starring back at you).
+You will sometimes see prices in tourist areas listed in both HKD$ (Hong Kong Dollars) and US$ or $ (US dollars).

 Historically the strongest of the three currencies, the Hong Kong dollar is pegged to the US dollar and freely traded around the world.
 You’ll find it at many international currency exchange counters